Djarahh/RushHour/README.md

 ### Testing

-To run the code with the default configuration(algorithm: .., game: ..) use:
+To run the code with the default configuration(algorithm: random, game: 1) use:

 python main.py